 Since graduating from SIUE in 1980, Aguirre has built an outstanding legacy of business and philanthropic leadership.
 He arrived in the United States as an exchange student from Mexico and earned a baseball scholarship to SIUE.
 Upon graduation, Aguirre joined Procter & Gamble (P&G).
 During the next 23 years, he rose within the company, heading divisions in Brazil and Mexico, leading P&G's global feminine care unit, and serving as president of Special Projects.

 In 2004, he became chairman, president and CEO of Chiquita Brands, recognized worldwide for its production and distribution of bananas and other fresh produce.

-Aguirre has been an active leader in the business community throughout his career, serving on several corporate boards, including Chiquita, Coca-Cola Enterprises, Aetna, Univision Communications, and Levi Strauss & Co. and previously on the board of Coca-Cola Enterprises.
+Aguirre has been an active leader in the business community throughout his career, currently serving on the corporate boards of Chiquita Brands, Aetna Inc., Levi Strauss & Co. and previously on the board of Coca-Cola Enterprises.
 He is a member and former chapter president of the Young Presidents' Organization and he also attended the prestigious YPO Harvard President's seminar for 10 years, earning Harvard Business School graduate status in 2009.

 His generous support of SIUE through the years has helped generations, and still is helping new generations of students achieve their goals.
 He provided significant support to the renovation of SIUE's baseball facility and currently serves as honorary co-chair for Defining Excellence: The Campaign for SIUE.
 In 2005, he participated in the SIUE School of Business Executive Lecture Series, as part of the School's International Business Week.
 Aguirre was inducted into the SIUE Alumni Hall of Fame (2009) and Athletics Hall of Fame (2007) for his exceptional efforts both on and off the field.